felipehillebrand-ops/get_next_line/README.md

 - Handles files of any size
 - Supports multiple consecutive calls
 - Correctly handles newline characters
-- Efficient memory usage through buffered reading
+- Efficient memory usage using a buffered reading strategy
 - Works with standard input, files, and pipes

 ---